Top 10 Least Known Countries In The World

 Photo: Culture Trip |

-If you’re feeling particularly adventurous, sign up to the Rally of the Rock, an annual bike ride that takes Lycra-clad participants through a mixture of bush tracks and paved roads.
+Enroll in the Rally of the Rock, an annual bike ride that winds through a combination of paved roads and bush tracks for those with a particularly daring mindset.

 7. American Samoa